brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 In summary, to build yourself a model, you need to:
-1. Know yourself first.
-How does your brain - your personality and your emotions - work?
+1. Know yourself first
 1. Find an activity that matches your personality
-1. Have a good strategy for improvement.
+1. Implement a good strategy for improvement

 ## 1. Know yourself first

+How does your brain - your personality and your emotions - work?

 The most advanced scientific model for personality is the [Big 5 Personality model](https://www.verywellmind.com/the-big-five-personality-dimensions-2795422).
 Basically, there are five dimensions to someone's personality:
 1. Extraversion, the degree of how much someone gains energy from social interactions